pashabezborod/run_tracker/Readme.md

-This projects implements simple API for Running Tracker
+This project implements simple API for Running Tracker

 Launch app using docker compose
 ``